 Patios are considered open-air leisure areas.
 Structures built from brick, block, pavers, stone or concrete (masonry) are classified as patios.

 Patios are usually built at grade.
-For construction of a patio built at existing grade (and less than 500 square feet), a permit is not required for construction.
+For construction of a patio built at existing grade, a permit is not required for construction.
 If the lot is served by a private well and/or septic, an at-grade patio must be reviewed by the Quality and Septic Systems Program to ensure that access for septic tank maintenance is provided.

 Building Permit Requirements